PrismLauncher/prismlauncher.org/src/news/bleedingpipe-alert.md

 ---
-title: "[MALWARE WARNING] Vulnerability on some modded servers - Bleeding Pipe RCE"
+title: "[MALWARE WARNING] RCE Vulnerability on some modded servers - Bleeding Pipe"
 description: Multiple vulnerable mods are being exploited in the wild to gain remote code execution
 date: 2023-07-30
 ---